 Formal Dispute Timetable

 A typical dispute process takes a year if there's no appeal, and 15 months if the defendant appeals.
 That happens with about half the decisions.
 The WTO will shorten the resolution time if perishable goods are involved.
-On the other hand, some disputes have been ongoing since 1995.
 Here are the steps and timetable in a typical dispute resolution case.

 Steps and Length of Time